twilio-labs/paste/.changeset/cold-scissors-hunt.md

 '@twilio-paste/theme': major
 ---

-[Design Tokens, Theme] Deprecate the legacy console theme in favor of the default theme.
+[Design Tokens, Theme] Deprecate the legacy console theme.
+The default theme should be used instead.